vishal-keshav/fast_prototype/README.md

-# A systematic approach to conduct ML research
+# A more systematic approach for prototyping research ideas

-This repository contains an easy-to-use heirarchy of code base in order to conduct Machine Learning research in an efficient way.
+This repository contains an easy-to-use and easy-to-follow heirarchy of code base :octocat: that aids in conducting Machine Learning research.
+Internally, the code base relies on tensorflow framework, but same coding style can be incorporated with any ML library such as py-torch and caffe.
+Each file in this project has been written by keeping one thing in mind: **multiple experimentation with several revisions of ML models and several revisions of hyper-parameters**.
+Thus, this code-base is an intial step to manage the experiments in a systematic way and track multiple results with ample amount of visualization. :muscle::muscle::muscle:

-Each file has been written keeping in mind the need to experiment with various ML models, track the results and present it in a good way.
+## About the code-base

-The main controller is "master.py".
-There are two parts which is needed to be told before using this code base.
+The main controller is *master.py*.
+There are two parts which is detailed description.
-1. How to make use of it.
+* How to make use of this code-base in your own projects.
-2. Where to make changes.
+* Where should you make changes.

 ## How to make use of it.
 Fork the whole repository or make a copy of it.
-In order to remain updated, star mark this repository, and you will be notified about newer version.
-Install the requirements or update the dependencies.
+In order to remain updated, :star2::star2:**star mark this repository**:star2::star2:, and you will be notified :calling: about the newer versions.
+Install the requirements and update the dependencies as described in requirements.txt file.

-Once the repository is being copied, interact only with "master.py".
+Once the repository is being copied :floppy_disk:, interact **only** with *master.py*.
 "master.py" handles following:
 * Phase 1: Get ready with benchmark dataset(s)
     * Dataset download